ZHANG45/html-sendemail/README.md

 # html-sendemail

-These code are used to send email on html website by PHPMailer.
+These code are used to send email on you personal website by PHPMailer.

-And the email will be sent thourgh SMTP, so you need an mail account which supports SMTP to send a email, like qq, 163, google....
+And the email will be sent thourgh SMTP, so you need an mail account which supports SMTP to send a email, like qq, 163, gmail....

 HOW TO USE IT